sourmash-bio/sourmash/doc/command-line.md

 [mash paper (Ondov et al., 2016)][2] for background information on how and why MinHash sketches work.
-The [FracMinHash preprint (Irber et al, 2022)](https://www.biorxiv.org/content/10.1101/2022.01.11.475838) describes the metagenome-focused features of sourmash.
+The [FracMinHash preprint (Irber et al, 2022)](https://www.biorxiv.org/content/10.1101/2022.01.11.475838) describes FracMinHash sketches as well as the metagenome-focused features of sourmash.

 sourmash uses a subcommand syntax, so all commands start with `sourmash` followed by a subcommand specifying the action to be